-Many building and construction companies try to save cash by scouting for bulk materials online, but as a builder, you should be wary of importing products from other countries.
+Asbestos and Imported Products may seem like an odd pairing.
+But did you know that many building and construction companies try to save cash by scouting for bulk materials online?
+As a builder, you should be wary of importing products from other countries.
 You might even have requested importer certification from your supplier that indicates that the products are asbestos, but despite this, you’re still at risk.
 Here’s why local building and construction companies need to take care when importing materials.

 The federal government’s Asbestos Safety and Eradication Agency has been exposing an increasing number of productscontaminated with asbestos, such as gaskets and roof panels, being shipped to Australia.
 Many importers forge paperwork to bypass customs, while others lie by omission.
 In China, white asbestos (or chrysotile) is not considered to be asbestos, and therefore many companies market these products as free of the harmful substance,and sell it to local businesses who remain completely unaware.